arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 draft = false
 +++

 On this page, I've curated a collection of my course notes.
 These course notes are mainly final exam review or transcribed textbook/lecture notes.
-While **none of these notes are a full representations of the course**, I found them incredibly helpful over the course of the semester, or in preparation for assessments.
+While **none of these notes are a full representation of the course**, I found them incredibly helpful over the course of the semester, or in preparation for assessments.

+Last Update: APS105 -- code block extra line removed.

 ## First Year
 ### Fall